 6. Solar Panel For Charging The Boat’s Battery

-Having a solar panel like this one* is one of the best things you can buy for any boat or pontoon.
+Having a solar panel like this one (Amazon Link Ad) is one of the best things you can buy for any vessel.

 Batteries go flat or die when they are not used, and a solar panel battery charger will keep the battery alive for longer.
-A solar battery charger is for sure a must for anyone with a boat without dual batteries!
+A solar battery charger is for sure a must for anyone without dual batteries!

 To keep the battery from overcharging, stick with solar chargers that have charge controllers.

-A solar panel is no replacement for other battery chargers, especially since boat batteries are so big, but it does keep the battery from dying when you’re not using them.
+A solar panel is no replacement for other battery chargers, especially since marine batteries are so big, but it does keep the battery from dying when you’re not using them.

 Talking about keeping a battery from going flat, a good jump pack is always a good idea to carry on your boat or truck.
-Nothing worse than going to the boat launch, and you back your boat in, and the battery is dead.
+Nothing worse than going to the launch, and you back it in, and the battery is dead.

 Or if you’re out on the water all day listening to music and when you’re ready to leave but find out that the battery is now dead.
 If you had a jump pack, you could jump the battery off.